Get A Quote

 Standards Governing Agreed-Upon Procedures

-AUP engagements are regulated by two professional guidelines:
+AUP engagements are regulated by two professional frameworks:

-1. ISRS 4400 (Revised): An international standard on related services from the IAASB that revised AUP guidance and clarified the responsibilities of practitioners.
+1. ISRS 4400 (Revised): An international standard on related services issued by the IAASB, which revised AUP guidance and clarified the responsibilities of practitioners.

 Agreed-Upon Procedures vs Audit vs Review